ComposableFi/composable/docs/byog.md

 Later, Pablo governed and native governance approved DEX will be checked for direct swaps of PICA to USD/KSM.

+In this case:
-In this case, the native treasury will get PICA.
+- The native treasury will get PICA.
-Pablo will get foreign assets.
+- Pablo will get foreign assets.
-If there is no direct mapping approved mapping, configured or hardcoded ratios will be used as before.
+- If there is no direct and approved mapping, configured or hardcoded ratios will be used as before.
-The transaction will fail if slippage is unacceptable or the pool is empty.
+- if slippage is unacceptable or the pool is empty the transaction will fail.
 It will not try to use configured or hardcoded ratio.

-The currency in which users can pay on Picassis is `payment currency`.
+The currency in which users can pay on Picasso is `payment currency`.

 ## Direct native transaction specific